LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 ### Warning 27: unused-var-strict

 This warning is disabled by default.
-I can be enabled by passing the `-w +27` to the compiler.
+It can be enabled by passing the `-w +27` to the compiler.

 Description:
 ```